-In Pakistan, you can’t just get a SIM card at any store.
+You can’t just get a SIM card in Pakistan at any store.
 You must go to certain offices that have the ability to issue SIM cards to foreigners.

-On my 3 trips to Pakistan, I have used Zong 4G Pakistan.
+I have used Zong 4G Pakistan on my many trips to Pakistan.
 It’s the best network in Pakistan.
-I’ve never had an issue with their coverage and their 4G speeds average 5-10 Mbps download and up to 16 Mbps upload.
-4G download speed is however capped in Kashmir, it’s around 1 Mbps or less.
+I’ve never had an issue with their coverage, and their 4G speeds average 5-10 Mbps download and up to 16 Mbps upload.
+However, 4G download speed is capped in disputed regions like Kashmir, where it’s around 1 Mbps or less.

 Another option is Jazz, but I’ve not had a reason to try them yet.
 There’s also Telenor, but their coverage is said to be bad.

 The following two stores I have personally used to get tourist SIMs.